 It is often touted as being ethical, sustainable, and more environmentally friendly than animal-derived leather.
 And as the new kid on the block, it is revolutionizing the fashion industry, with retailers and designers flocking to fill the demand for none animal-based products.

 However, is vegan leather really the eco-friendly choice.
 Or are the marketing men just creating a new and very lucrative revenue stream?

-For example, 60 years ago, no-one bought bottled water, but now it is a multi-billion dollar industry.
-And industry with a criminal record for plastic pollution!
+For example, 60 years ago, no one bought bottled water, but now it is a multi-billion dollar industry.
+And an industry with a criminal record for plastic pollution!